BoxResin/MarkdownViewSupport/README.md

 This is a lightweight support library for [`MarkdownView`](https://github.com/falnatsheh/MarkdownView).
 It has backward compatibility with API 7 and higher.
 For more information, see [original project](https://github.com/falnatsheh/MarkdownView).

+**NOTE**: Some unimportant features of `MarkdownView` are removed in order to make the library lighter.

 ## Getting started

 - To add MarkdownView to your project, add the following to `build.gradle` file: